froggey/Mezzano/README.md

 These releases are designed to be run in VirtualBox, though QEMU is also supported.
 2GB of RAM, a virtio-net NIC and an Intel HDA audio controller are recommended.

+x86-64 images are published.
+AArch64 has been made to work on some hardware.
+But to set expectations: making Mezzano run on any given piece of hardware or emulator is still typically a project that requires the user to dig into the code.

 ## Building from source

 See the MBuild repo: (https://github.com/froggey/MBuild)